raunakkk21/Keywords/README.md

 - Open to all (little-to-no censorship of individuals/ideas)
 52. **Digital Identities** - Digital identities allow people to identify themselves and facilitate transactions in the digital world.
 They can be set up once and reused whenever someone is asked to prove their identity.
 Digital identities can raise important questions about:
-- The balance between privacy and security
+- The balance between privacy and security.
-- The rights of individuals to control their own data
+- The rights of individuals to control their own data.
-- The impact on social relationships
+- The impact on social relationships.
-53. **VectorDB** - VectorDB is a Python package that stores and retrieves text using chunking, embedding, and vector search techniques.
-It's designed for use cases where low latency is essential.
+53. **VectorDB** - VectorDB is a Python library that stores, searches, and manages text data.
+It uses chunking, embedding, and vector search techniques.
+VectorDB is designed for use cases where low latency is essential.
 VectorDB provides an easy-Hyper-converged infrastructure (HCI) is a software-defined IT infrastructure that combines servers and storage into a single cluster.
 HCI uses intelligent software to create flexible building blocks that replace legacy infrastructureto-use interface for:
 - Saving, searching, and managing textual data with associated metadata
 - Managing, querying, and retrieving high-dimensional vector data efficiently